Ana Maria Popescu: Personal life

+Popescu voice acted in the Romanian language dub of the movie Rise of the Guardians.

 In August 2015, she married Pavel Popescu, who plays water polo for CSA Steaua, and announced her intention to change her name for competition.

-Also was involved in an animation project, to dubbed a character in Romanian for the movie “Rise of the guardians”.

 Career

 2001–2004

-Brânză won her first senior national championship at the age of fifteen.
+Popescu won her first senior national championship at the age of fifteen.
 She attended her first international competitions as a member of CSM–LPS Craiova.
-She took part in the 1999 Cadet World Championships in Keszthely, finishing only 28th, but the confrontation with fencers from countries with better training conditions spurred her to train harder: “I saw kids from France wearing immaculate white outfits, while I had a yellowed kit and sneakers ripped up at the toe.
-But I went after them to defeat them.”
+She took part in the 1999 Cadet World Championships in Keszthely, finishing only 28th, but the confrontation with fencers from countries with better training conditions spurred her to train harder: "I saw kids from France wearing immaculate white outfits, while I had a yellowed kit and sneakers ripped up at the toe.
+But I went after them to defeat them."

 She joined in 2001 the fencing section of CSA Steaua under coach Cornel Milan.
 The same year she posted her first significant result with a gold medal at the Cadet World Championships and a team silver medal at the Junior World Championships, both in Gdańsk.
 These achievements prompted the Romanian media to compare her to Olympic foil champion Laura Badea-Cârlescu, but she took exception to the comparison, claiming she wanted to do better than Badea.

-In 2002, Brânză won the gold medal at the Junior World Championships in Antalya after prevailing over China's Tan Li.
-She was praised for “a remarkable tactical mastery for a seventeen and a half year old girl”.
+In 2002, Popescu won the gold medal at the Junior World Championships in Antalya after prevailing over China's Tan Li.
+She was praised for "a remarkable tactical mastery for a seventeen and a half year old girl".
 The same year she took part in her first senior major competitions.
 At the European Championships in Moscow she reached the quarter-finals before being eliminated 9–15 by Lyubov Shutova.
 At the World Championships in Lisbon she made it to the semi-finals, where she was defeated 6–15 by Germany's Imke Duplitzer and came away with a bronze medal.
 She would later call it her fondest victory, because she was very young at the time and was there without her coach, with only her sabre colleagues as companions.